Rho Andromedae

 SIMBAD | data |

-Rho Andromedae, Latinized from ρ Andromedae, is the Bayer designation for a star in the northern constellation of Andromeda.
-It has an apparent visual magnitude of +5.19,[2] which, according to the Bortle Dark-Sky Scale, is bright enough to be seen with the naked eye from dark suburban skies.
-Based upon parallax measurements, this star is at a distance of approximately 162 light-years (50 parsecs) from the Sun.[1]
+Rho Andromedae is a star in the northern constellation of Andromeda.
+Its Bayer designation is Latinized from ρ Andromedae, abbreviated Rho And or ρ And, respectively.
+The star has an apparent visual magnitude of +5.19,[2] which, according to the Bortle Dark-Sky Scale, is bright enough to be seen with the naked eye from dark suburban skies.
+Based upon parallax measurements, this star is at a distance of approximately 164 light-years (50 parsecs) from the Sun.[1]
 It is drifting further away with a radial velocity of +10 km/s.[4]

 The stellar classification of this star is F5IV-V,[3] showing mixed spectral features of a main sequence and subgiant stage.
-It is about 1.3[5] billion years old with 3.4[1] times the girth of the Sun and is spinning with a projected rotational velocity of 44 km/s.[6]
-The outer envelope is radiating around 18 times the luminosity of the Sun from its photosphere at an effective temperature of 6,471 K,[1] giving it the yellow-white hue of an F-type star.[8]
-X-ray emissions were detected from this star during the EXOSAT mission.[9]
+It is about 1.3[5] billion years old and is spinning with a projected rotational velocity of 44 km/s.[7]
+The star has 1.8 times the mass of the Sun and 3.2 times the Sun's girth.
+The outer envelope is radiating around 18.7 times the luminosity of the Sun from its photosphere at an effective temperature of 6,674 K,[6] giving it the yellow-white hue of an F-type star.[9]
+X-ray emissions were detected from this star during the EXOSAT mission.[10]

 Naming